 Onsite monitoring of NO2 is carried out on a continuous basis at the stationary airport monitoring station.
-Measurement of NO2 is carried out using a Horiba APNA-370 ambient NOx monitor which employs a cross-flow modulated chemiluminescence method.
+Measurement of NO2 is carried out using a Horiba APNA-370 ambient NOx monitor which employs a crossflow modulated chemiluminescence method.
+The results are expressed in μ g/m3.